burnssa/nd_project_5/final_project/README.md

 * Used pointer cursor for mouseover of year and category buttons indicating they are clickable
 * Recentered scale legend
 * Added explanation of some crime categories and data source reference in footnote
-* Lightened saturation of buttons for interim years (between 2007 and 2014), guiding users to toggle between end and beginning years to see stark difference in crime concentration
+* Lightened saturation of buttons for interim years (between 2007 and 2014), guiding users to toggle between end and beginning years to see stark difference in period crime rates

 ##Resources